-Ready to fall in love with a dish so good itโll make you propose?
-Meet Marry Me Chickpeas, a creamy, dreamy, delicious recipe that combines big Mediterranean flavors with a rich cashew cream sauce.
+Marry Me Chickpeas is a dish so good it'll make you propose.
+This creamy, dreamy, delicious recipe combines big Mediterranean flavors with a rich cashew cream sauce.
 Perfect for impressing, a night in, or a healthy meal packed with plant-based goodness.
 This yummy recipe is gluten-free, oil-free, vegan, and ready in under 30 minutes.

 This recipe makes four servings and pairs well with whole-grain pasta or brown rice.